Tianyi-Wang-1206/ROS-2-Dynamics-Controller-for-Lightweight-6-Axis-Robotic-Arms/README.md

 ros2 launch lite6_bringup system_bringup.launch.py
 ```

 *(Note: If you reboot your computer, you can repeat Step 2 and Step 3 to launch the robot again.
 In addition, since the `run_docker.sh` script uses a "shared folder" feature, the `src` folder on your computer is directly linked to the inside of Docker.
-You **do not** need to rebuild the Docker image every time you change the code.).*
+You **do not** need to rebuild the Docker image every time you change the code.)*

 ## 🔮 Future Work
 This framework is actively evolving.
 Upcoming features include: